About Acquired Brain Injury

 Anxiety may be equally disabling with the elements of fear, panic and groundless worrying that it includes.

 Brain injured people therefore, are often grossly misunderstood.
-Because they are not visibly disabled they may be denied the resources given for example to a wheelchair bound spinal injury person.
+Because they are not always visibly disabled they may be denied the resources given for example to a wheelchair bound spinal injury person.

 They often suffer from a ‘learning disability’ equally profound as that of children with learning disability but it is acquired.
 It also occurs on a background of previous knowledge.